0x00019913/0x00019913/_posts/2017-07-21-basic-math-for-qm.markdown

 $$A \sum_i v_i \lvert i\rangle = \sum_i v_i A \lvert i\rangle$$

 So operators distribute into and out of sums and everything is peachy.
-The identity $$I$$ is customarily written without reference to any particular basis or dimensionality and is understood to take any vector and scalar into itself.
+The identity map $$I$$ is customarily written without reference to any particular basis or dimensionality and is understood to take any vector and scalar into itself.

 Importantly, if we have a basis $$\lvert v_i\rangle$$ of $$V$$ and basis $$\lvert w_i\rangle$$ of W, we recognize that A operating on some vector $$\lvert v_j\rangle$$ produces some linear combination of $$W$$'s basis vectors, which we call $$A$$'s matrix elements.
 This indicates that